Homepage > Journal > What is flat design?

 Source: Itsashapechristmas.co.uk

-Material Design is a very particularistic, coherent, systemic, extensive, unifying (and therefore conducive to understanding and acquiring competencies and skills), complete example of Flat Design in the 2.0 formula.
+Material Design is a very particularistic, coherent, systemic, extensive, unifying (and therefore conducive to understanding and acquiring competencies and skills), and complete example of flat design in the 2.0 formula.

-We should add that it is a design system under constant development.
+We should add that it is a design system that is constantly being developed.

-Simultaneously, it is a collection of guidelines, components, templates, examples, recommendations, and research results that, at their core, think about usability.
+It is simultaneously a collection of guidelines, components, templates, examples, recommendations, and research results that, at their core, consider usability.

 According to its creators, usability can best be offered and enhanced by appealing to minimalism and combining different design traditions.